Stock market today: Wall Street remains mixed after Fed raises interest rates

 Some critics, though, say traders may have rushed into such hopes too quickly and too strongly.
 Inflation is still high, even if it’s come down, and the Fed may need to keep rates high for a while to drive it down to its 2% target.
 A recession is still a risk, they say.

-In the bond market, Treasury yields were mixed following the Fed’s announcement.
+The Fed's Powell said Wednesday that rates will likely need to stay high for a while to drive inflation lower, but he was noncommittal about the possibility of more increases.
+The Fed's next opportunity to raise rates will arrive at its meeting in September, and Powell said policy makers want to see whether inflation does indeed continue to moderate over that time.

+“It’s really dependent so much on the data, and we just don’t have it yet,” Powell said.

-The yield on the 10-year Treasury slipped to 3.88% from 3.89% late Tuesday.
+The yield on the 10-year Treasury fell to 3.85% from 3.89% late Tuesday.
 It helps set rates for mortgages and other important loans.

-The two-year Treasury yield, which moves more on expectations for Fed action, rose to 4.89% from 4.88%.
+The two-year Treasury yield, which moves more on expectations for Fed action, sank to 4.84% from 4.88%.
+It was above 4.91% before Powell began speaking.

 In markets abroad, stocks fell more sharply in Europe.
 France’s CAC 40 sank 1.4%, and Germany’s DAX lost 0.5%.